-Sign up for 15% off your first order! 💌 150+ ★★★★★ Reviews One tree planted with every order 🌱 Delivery in 3-6 business days
+Sign up for 15% off your first order! 💌 150+ ★★★★★ Reviews One tree planted with every order 🌱 Fast and tracked shipping worldwide

 When was the printing press invented?
 In 1440, Johannes Gutenberg revolutionised the printing press by introducing movable type.
 This groundbreaking technique enabled efficient mass production of printed materials, transforming the dissemination of knowledge and marking a turning point in human history.
 Gutenberg's invention democratised access to information, fuelling cultural, scientific, and intellectual advancements.
 The printing press became a catalyst for change, empowering individuals and shaping the world we live in today.